thealing/WindowsGameFramework/docs/README.md

 ## Getting Started

 ### The Game Loop
-The framework uses an internal event queue to collect input and state changes.
-The game can poll for available events at the start of each frame, then proceed with the update and rendering phases, like in this simplified example:
+A game typically runs in a loop until the window closes.
+It can poll for available events at the start of each frame, then proceed with the update and render phases, like in this simplified example:
 ```c
 while (window_is_open()) {
     Window_Event event;